 Interchangeable 12mm optics.
 In digital imaging it all beings with the optics.
 The better the lens, the better the initial image.
+The camera body supports a standard C 1"x32unf lens holder.
+This can be combined with a C to M12 adapter.
 We chose 12mm optics as they provide a balance between cost and quality: a significantly better image quality than the pinhole and 1mm lenses found on mobile devices and smart phones at a fraction of the cost of larger, professional grade and scientific lenses.
-The camera was also designed to support the use of larger legacy glass and powered modules.
-This enables you to use the correct optics for your application.
+But this is just beginning, the camera was also designed to support the use of larger legacy glass and powered modules.
+This enables you to explore and find the correct optics for your application.

 Interchangeable camera boards are the key element of our design.
 We allow the user to pick an image sensor that is matched to her/his specific need.
 This also provides the flexibility to have only one processing board and multiple boards which is far less expensive than numerous specialized cameras.
 Designed with sports analytics and university research in mind.

 Interchangeable microphones provide 2 on-board channels of audio or low-bandwidth data.
 This is similar in concept to how the smartphone credit card readers work via the audio jack.
 In our case, the audio channels can be used to collect user-defined data and interlace it directly to each frame of video.
 Perfect for those applications like deep sea research where audio is not necessary, but data capture is essential.

 Customizible output, Primary USB 3.0 output provides accessibility for most PC/Linux based systems.
 Secondary output may be determined by the user using the SFP+ cage available modules - HDMI, GigE or SDI.
 For those who have specific applications, this provides the ability to design your own/custom modules.

 Blue Wire Patches on both the camera board and the mother board allow you to solder your own components directly onto the boards.